-- Fix false positive not-callable for uninferable properties. - Fix false positive useless-else-on-loop if the break is deep in the else of an inner loop.
+- Fix false positive not-callable for uninferable properties. - Fix false positive useless-else-on-loop if the break is deep in the else of an inner loop. - Minor improvements to the help text for a few options.

-• Change the logging-format-style to use name identifier instead of their corresponding Python identifiers
+Change the logging-format-style to use name identifier instead of their corresponding Python identifiers